Dynamsoft/Dynamic-Web-TWAIN-REST-dotnet/readme.md

 1. Add a WebView in your app, like WebView2 for WinForm/WPF and HybridWebView for MAUI.

 2. Implement the `IWebViewBridge` interface for different WebViews.
-The following is some examples.
+The following are some examples.

    MAUI HybridWebView: